7183 Helen C. White Hall

 Digital Mappa Resources:

-Digital Mappa (DM for short) is an online environment for the collection and curation of digital images and texts.
+Digital Mappa (DM for short) is a Digital Humanities platform for the collection and curation of digital images and texts.
 DM’s suite of tools enables users assemble digital materials (both image and text), and then highlight areas of interest specific areas of interest on these documents.
 These highlights are then active, and users can create commentary for them, or link between them and other highlight on the same or other documents in the same DM project.
-Please note: for this current beta version of DM, using Chrome as a browser is required.
+DM has been funded by a multi-year grant from the National Endowment for the Humanities, with earlier support from Andrew W. Mellon Foundation, and by a generous UW2020 grant from the University of Wisconsin-Madison.
+You can learn all about how DM works at: digitalmappa.org.